Skip to content

 Let's pretend we've trained a model.
 With Cog, we can define how to run predictions on it in a standard way, so other people can easily run predictions on it without having to hunt around for a prediction script.

-Then, we need to write some code to describe how predictions are run on the model.
+We need to write some code to describe how predictions are run on the model.

 Save this to predict.py: